2020 Pacific Cohort/Cohorte pacifique de 2020

 |Amy Mudan||Amy Mudan|

 Location: I currently live in Vancouver, British Colombia which is the traditional, ancestral and unceded territory of the Coast Salish peoples–Sḵwx̱wú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) Nations.

-I am originally from Mississauga, Ontario which is the traditional, ancestral and unceded territory of the Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit River.
+I am originally from the GTA which is the traditional, ancestral and unceded territory of the Huron-Wendat and Petun First Nations and Seneca First Nations.
 My parents immigrated there from India when they were young.

 I moved to Vancouver to study at UBC and have loved it here ever since!

 The joy of life!

 I love to dance, laugh and be really weird.
 I’ve recently found that mixing lightness and play with my passions is really important to find a healthy balance in life.
 I love music, being creative, going on adventures and having the opportunity to pursue my passions!